Phonemic awareness is the ability to identify and manipulate individual sounds (phonemes) in spoken words.

 You can find activities you can do at home to support your child with this skill below!

-What I can do to help
+What I can do to help in the classroom

 - Consider teaching phonological and phonemic skills in small groups since students will likely be at different levels of expertise.